Ensono/amido.github.io/docs/getting_started_dev.md

 ## Getting started

-## Templating a webapp
+## Templating a web app

 As a general rule the steps to get one of our npm environments up and running are

 For local execution:

-  1. Clone the project and navigate to the relavent path.
+  1. Clone the project and navigate to the relevant path.
   2. run the following commands in the following order

   ```bash